Which issues would you most highlight to someone new to your country?

 - ‘workmen’ (as defined in the Industrial Disputes Act, 1947) – that is, employees whose primary role is not supervisory, managerial or administrative.

-In addition, certain state laws may exclude senior management employees from their scope of application.
+In addition, certain state laws may exclude a limited percentage of senior management employees from their scope of application.

 Indian law regulates and in some cases prohibits the use of contract workers.
 To engage contract workers, the contractor must hold a licence and the employer must be registered as a ‘principal employer’.